iiasa/message_ix/doc/source/prereqs.rst

 You should be able to:

 1. Interact with a server or ‘headless’ computer, i.e. one without a graphical interface, over the command line, using SSH.

 2. Use the ``pip`` command-line interface (`documentation <https://pip.pypa.io/en/stable/user_guide/#installing-packages>`__) to install, uninstall, upgrade, and check the versions of Python packages.

-3. Use the Git version control system and the ``git`` command-line tool to clone repositories, pull, fetch, create branches, and push.
+3. Use the **Git version control system** and the ``git`` command-line tool to clone repositories, pull, fetch, create branches, and push.
+   For :doc:`contributing to development <contributing>`, you should know how to:

+   - `git merge <https://git-scm.com/docs/git-merge>`_, i.e. bring all updates from the ``master`` branch into your PR branch, giving you a chance to fix conflicts and make a new commit.
+   - `git rebase <https://git-scm.com/docs/git-rebase>`_, i.e. replay your PR branch commits one-by-one, starting from the tip of the ``master`` branch (rather than the original starting commit).

    Optionally, do these things via a graphical program such as GitHub Desktop.

    - The free `Pro Git book <https://git-scm.com/book/en/v2>`_.
    - Interactive learning tools on `try.github.io <http://try.github.io/>`_.

-4. Understand and interact with repositories and issues on GitHub, including:
+4. Understand and interact with repositories and issues on **GitHub**, including:

    - Find and read the list of issues for a repository.
    - Search within one repository or across all of GitHub.
    - Use GitHub's formatting to produce legible descriptions of code and code errors.
+   - Understand concepts including: pull request, merge, merge conflict, assign, review.

+   See:

-   See the `documentation for the GitHub website <https://docs.github.com/en/github>`_ and the `Learning Lab <https://lab.github.com/>`_.
+   - `Documentation for the GitHub website <https://docs.github.com/en/github>`_
+   - `Short introduction to the Github 'flow' <https://guides.github.com/introduction/flow/>`_, which describes a **pull request** and how it is used.
+   - Interactive tools in the `Learning Lab <https://lab.github.com/>`_.

 5. Provide a complete and explicit description of a software error message and how to reproduce it.

 6. Read and understand GAMS code.